 Recycled polyester is made from the same material used to make plastic drinking bottles.
-The material in its raw form is called PET and turning PET into garments we can wear over and over again, prevents it going to landfill.
+The material in its raw form is called PET and turning PET into garments we can wear over and over again, prevents it ending up as landfill.
 Wonderfully satiny textures can be created from rPET and therefore it makes a great alternative to silk.

-Recycled polyester also takes much less energy to produce than normal polyester and when you are finished with your garment, if it isn’t passed on for someone else to use, it can be recycled again!
+Recycled polyester also takes much less energy to produce than normal polyester.
+Moreover, when you are finished with your garment, if it isn’t passed on for someone else to use, it can be recycled again!

-There has recently been a lot written in the media about how the manufacturing of cotton is simply not sustainable.
-Just one of many sobering facts: 20000 litres of water are needed to produce just 1 kg of cotton, that is the equivalent to one top and pair of trousers!
+There has been a recent storm in the media about how the manufacturing of cotton is simply not sustainable.
+In fact, 20000 litres of water are needed to produce just 1 kg of cotton, that is the equivalent to one top and pair of trousers!

-Organic cotton is a better friend to the planet.
-No harmful chemicals are used to help grow the cotton and much less water is needed.
+No harmful chemicals are used to grow organic cotton, making it a better friend to the planet.
 It is, by no means the most eco friendly material out there, but it is a good alternative to non organic cotton.

-Hemp is a champion in the league of eco friendly, natural and sustainable fabrics.
-It doesn’t require any pesticides and retains water well due to its root structure, therefore can be grown organically with ease.
+Hemp is a champion of eco friendly, natural and sustainable fabrics.
+It doesn’t require pesticides and retains water well due to its root structure, so it can be grown organically with ease.
 It is breathable, bacteria inhibiting and completely biodegradable.
 What’s not to like!

-Hemp can be mixed with other fabrics and technological advancements in fabric production allow for softer fibres and shearer densities to be rendered thus enabling Hemp to shake off its heavy, rough reputation of the past.
+Technological advancements in fabric production allow for softer fibres and shearer densities to be rendered from hemp.
+Thus enabling Hemp to shake off its heavy, rough reputation of the past.

 Personally I am very excited to explore how our prints turn out on lyocell and lyocell mixes this year and have also just ordered some swatches of recycled polyester to trial!